 Water the soil not the plants and avoid watering in the hottest part of the day, the water can scorch the leaves.

-Clean out the garden shed and spoil yourself with a few new Joseph Bentley tools, you will find after a few sessions in the garden they become your go to tools.
+Clean out the garden shed and spoil yourself with a few Kent & Stowe tools, you will find after a few sessions in the garden they become your go to tools.

 And lastly a message from the bees – do us a favour and plant more flowers please, we are starving.
 Feed us and we will feed you with honey and pollinate your plants.